Killing of Emantic Fitzgerald Bradford Jr.: Hoover city

 The Hoover City Council gave the ALEA until noon on December 3 to make a decision regarding the release of information pertaining to Bradford's shooting.
 Had the deadline passed without comment, Chief Derzis would have decided for the council if the information would have been released without the ALEA.
 Derzis revealed on the 3rd that the ALEA had asked city leaders to not reveal critical information while the investigation was in progress.

 On December 6 it was revealed that the ALEA had had a meeting with Bradford's family, attorneys for the family, and district attorneys Danny Carr and Lyniece Washington.
 Part of the meeting allowed those present to view a portion of the footage of Bradford being shot.
 The meeting was allowed provided that specific evidence not be publicly shared or detailed.
 A Justice for E.J.
 Community Forum was held with members from the Nation of Islam and Black Lives Matter, among others, at the Muhammad Mosque in Birmingham.

 The city additionally postponed a Christmas tree lighting ceremony that was to take place on November 29 due to threats that the lighting would be protested.
 A fourth protest occurred at the AMC Patton Creek movie theater on December 2.

 Federal lawsuit

-In 2020, Bradford's family filed a federal lawsuit against the officer who shot him (as a John Doe), the city of Hoover, the Galleria, and Brookfield Property Partners, the owners of the Galleria.
+In 2019, Bradford's family filed a federal lawsuit against the officer who shot him (as a John Doe), the city of Hoover, the Galleria, and Brookfield Property Partners, the owners of the Galleria.
 In November 2020, the officer who shot Bradford was identified as David Alexander.

+In April 2025 it was ruled that the city of Hoover and the owners of the Riverchase Galleria were not responsible for Bradford's death.